magnars/stasis/README.md

 - set up my own configuration
 - choose my own templating library

-**Statis just offers a few functions that are useful when creating static web sites.**
+**Statis is a collection of functions that are useful when creating static web sites.**

 No more.
 There are no batteries included.